GOES 16 and 17 Geo-Stationary Satellite Images

 - I did use the antenna modification by adding to mine 2.8cm for the reflector.
 It brought my vit down to 480-500.
 THEN by flattening out the ‘V’ shaped reflector, I got my vit down to 300’s.
 THEN the next day I took the spacer out and my Vertibi dropped to 150-170’s and the rs(sum) dropped from the 200’s to under 30!
 So my advice is to experiment!

 - Speaking of Experimenting, the GUIDES I listed above get you the basics of GOES imagery, but you can receive more data than what is shown in the guides, and NOAA does add imagery from time to time as well.
-The EMWIN data stream has relays from HIMAWARI-8, METEOSAT, all sorts of weather data and graphics as well.
-Once you have the basics up and running, take a look HERE (sorry, coming soon) for how to modify the .conf files and create your own to receive other data.
+The EMWIN data stream has relays from HIMAWARI-8, METEOSAT, all sorts of weather data, and graphics as well.
+Once you have the basics up and running, take a look further down the page for how to modify the .conf files and create your own to receive other data.

 A full resolution image of Earth from GOES 16, from 2.12.2020 It is big 5424X5424 Pixels. the Link is HERE